nithinyell/iOS-Important-Questions/MustRead.md

 ## Synthesize-Dynamic
 ## Frame-Bound
 ## Any-AnyObject
-## Accessibility-Label-Indetifier
+## Accessibility-Label-Identifier
 ## Closures-Blocks
-- They are reffered as anonymous functions; self-contained blocks of code that can be assigned to variables, passed as arguments to functions, and returned from functions
+- They are referred as anonymous functions; self-contained blocks of code that can be assigned to variables, passed as arguments to functions, and returned from functions
 - They are known as blocks in obj-c
   ```
   let closureName: (InputType) -> OutputType = { (parameters) in